Thank you for getting in touch!

 #2 Verify Your Budget

-This is an important step because it will determine how big or small you can make your sportsbook.
 If you have a limited budget, then you need to be realistic about what you can and can’t do.
-In such a case, you should consider doing just a few sports at the very beginning, or limit some potentially costly features such as live betting, a custom bet slip, etc.
+Be prepared to budget for extra fees, such as licensing costs or unexpected expenses, that may arise during the startup phase.
+In such a case, you should consider doing just a few sports at the very beginning, or limit some potentially costly features such as live betting, a custom bet slip, etc. If you plan to attract professional players, keep in mind that you may need a larger initial capital reserve to handle their higher betting volumes and potential payouts.

 #3 Define Requirements